audsinthecity/accountability-rings/README.md

 * Rings must be 6 people to ensure that there is always a majority when voting on a member's proof and that each member is not overburdened with proof checking
 * Each ring member, including the proposer, must stake to join the ring
 * Each new proposed ring has 3 days to reach the number of participants required.
 If any ring does not reach the required number of members, stakes are returned to all participants and the ring does not launch
-* Once a ring is active, each member has 5 days to submit their first weekly proof.
-Note that this means the first week will have a shorter time period - proof can only cover 5 days, not a full week.
-Future weeks' proofs are still submitted 5 days after the voting deadline, proof can now cover 7 days (7 days of food logging, for example)
+* Once a ring is active, each member must submit a proof each week for 8 weeks total.
+The proof deadline is weekly, 5 days after ring creation
-* Each active ring member must vote on the validity of other members' proof submissions within each week's time
+* Each active ring member must vote on the validity of other members' proof submissions within each week's time (7 days)
-* If you you not submit proof on time or your proof is voted to be insufficient (majority rules), your stake is taken away and sent to the ring pool and your membership becomes deactivated.
+* If you do not submit proof on time or your proof is voted to be insufficient (majority rules), your stake is taken away and sent to the ring pool and your membership becomes deactivated.
 If you do not submit your votes on time, your stake is taken away and sent to the ring pool and your membership becomes deactivated
 * In the event of a tie (ie 1 member has been deactivated and 2 vote valid and 2 vote invalid), valid is the default outcome
 * Exactly 8 weeks after the launch of the ring, stakes for any remaining active members are returned and the ring pool is divided amongst remaining members less a 2% vig

 ## Features
-* User can create new accountability ring with name, description, proof criteria description, and stake amount
+* User can create a new accountability ring with name, description, proof of criteria description, and stake amount
 * Other users can join a ring if there is space and if they submit the correct stake amount during the 3 day collection period after a new ring has been proposed
 * Each ring member can submit proof of compliance each week before the deadline
 * Each ring member can vote on the validity of other members' proofs each week before the deadline